Elvira Petrozzi: Biography

 Born in Sora on 21 January 1937 to an alcoholic father, Petrozzi and her family fled to Alessandria during World War II.
 She claimed to have "never thought of learning to read or study".
-In 1956, at the age of 19, she joined the Sisters of Divine Charity in addition to working as a caregiver at a nursery.
+In 1956, at the age of 19, she joined the Sisters of Divine Charity in addition to working as a caregiver at a children’s daycare.

-On 16 July 1983, Petrozzi founded the Communità Cenacolo in an 18th-century house in Saluzzo.
+On 16 July 1983, Petrozzi founded the Comunità Cenacolo in an 18th-century house in Saluzzo.
 She first intended to create a community for marginalized young people, but turned to helping young drug addicts, eventually devoting herself to the latter.
 On 16 July 2009, the community was recognized by the Pontifical Council for the Laity as a private international association of the faithful.

 By 2013, there were sixty Cenacolo communities, with a presence in Croatia, Bosnia and Herzegovina, Slovenia, Austria, Poland, Russia, Ireland, France, the United States, Mexico, the Dominican Republic, and Brazil.

 Elvira Petrozzi died in Saluzzo on 3 August 2023, at the age of 86.